morekid/EFMNestedTables/README.md

 #### mainTable:mainTable numberOfItemsInSection:section;
+here you can set the amount of Items in your Main table:

 	- (NSInteger)mainTable:(UITableView *)mainTable numberOfItemsInSection:(NSInteger)section
 	{
 	    return 15; // amount of Items
 	}

-here you can set the amount of Items in your Main table

 #### mainTable:mainTable numberOfSubItemsforItem:item atIndexPath:indexPath;
+here you can set the amount of Sub Items for each Item in the Main table:

 	- (NSInteger)mainTable:(UITableView *)mainTable numberOfSubItemsforItem:(EFMGroupCell *)item atIndexPath:(NSIndexPath *)indexPath
 	{
 	    return 3; // amount of Sub Items for given Item
 	}

-here you can set the amount of Sub Items for each Item in the Main table

 #### mainTable:mainTable setItem:item forRowAtIndexPath:indexPath;
+here you can set the Item's cell attributes:

 	- (EFMGroupCell *)mainTable:(UITableView *)mainTable setItem:(EFMGroupCell *)item forRowAtIndexPath:(NSIndexPath *)indexPath
 	{